HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 #### Account

+Light clients can analyze the states more easily

+More efficient storage usage

 scalability -> transactions can be smaller (e.g. 100 bytes in Ethereum vs. 200–250 bytes in Bitcoin) because every transaction requires to make only a single reference, signature and to produce just one output.
 Also because the final state is not explicitly specified in TX.

 account state smaller than UTXO set.